Package 'duet'

 apply_removal_equally

 Logical.
 If TRUE, the same columns will be removed across all rows of the dataset.
-If FALSE, removal criteria are applied separately for each combination of person and region.
+If FALSE, removal criteria are applied separately for each combination of 'person' and 'region'.
 Default is TRUE.

 Value